Kopassus: Commando Training

-The Commando education and training course lasts for approximately seven months (28 weeks) which is divided into three stages.
+The Kopassus Commando education and training course lasts for approximately seven months (28 weeks) which is divided into three stages.
 The first phase of the implementation of the education is conducted on the base for 18 weeks, the second stage all participants will be released in the forest and the mountains twice each for 6 weeks, and the next stage of the third stage ends with a 4-week sea-swamp stage.
 The 97th batch of the Commando training course had first initial participants as many as 251 personnel, 214 of which successfully passed through said course and inaugurated as a special forces commando.
 Phases are as shown below: